automl/learna/README.md

 # Installation

 #### Note: Our installation pipeline includes an installation of miniconda to setup an environment called `learna` to make installation of all requirements as easy as possible.
-If you do not want to use this pipeline, feel free to install all the following requirements on your own before running the provided scripts.
+If you do not want to use this pipeline, make sure your system satisfies the following requirements before running the provided scripts.

 &nbsp;